ohbamah/hopt/README.md

 ## FAQ

 #### Is HOPT more faster than argp ?
-Yes it is twice as fast as argp on average.
+Yes it is a little faster than argp on average.

 #### Is HOPT easier to use than argp ?
 Of course we do!
 I will let you have a look at the DEMO.